UrjitaSwar/Python_signature_matching/README.md

 # Signature-Matching
-Application to detect the similarity of two signatures.
+This Application is used to detect the similarity of two signatures.

-This Application helps mathematically evaluate similarity of two signatures.
+This Application can help one mathematically evaluate the similarity of two signatures.
-Simply capture or upload the picture of both signatures to be compared.
+By capturing or uploading the picture of both signatures, the comparison then can be made.
 Both the images will be displayed on the screen that are being compared.
 The popup will show the percentage match of the signatures.
-The signatures are compared using structural_similarity in skimage.metrics package.
+The signatures are then compared using structural_similarity in skimage.metrics package.

 ## Prerequisites